wilsonfilhodev/icard-example/README.md

   <h3 align="center">API Rest iCARD - Spring Boot + MongoDB</h3>

   <p align="center">
-    This example app shows how to build a basic api rest, using Spring Boot, which create credit cards and authorize purchases.
+    This is a sample Java / Maven / Spring Boot (version 2.1.6) application that can be used for create credit cards and authorize purchases.
   </p>
 </p>